Advocating for changes to the EHT

 The Chamber continues gathering support for changes to the Employer Health Tax, which was a surprise announcement in BC Budget 2018.

-If implemented as proposed, the EHT will have serious consequences for British Columbia's economy.
+The EHT will have serious consequences for British Columbia's economy.

 The government is promoting the tax as a way to replace revenue lost from eliminating MSP premiums.
 However, the EHT will end up costing much more and will make operating a business more difficult.